-- To accelerate first raycast, don't raycast: use existing hardware. - Tell OpenGL to write to an offscreen 32-bit buffer. - Set the color of each primitive equal to a pointer to that primitive. - Render your scene in gl with z-buffering and no lighting. - The 'color' value at each pixel in the buffer is now a pointer to the primitive under that pixel.
+To accelerate first raycast, don't raycast: use existing hardware.

+- Use hardware rendering (eg OpenGL) to write to an offscreen 32-bit buffer. - Set the color of each primitive equal to a pointer to that primitive. - Render your scene in gl with zbuffering and no lighting. - The 'color' value at each pixel in the buffer is now a pointer to the primitive under that pixel.